-Cheltenham Festival is the culmination of the Jumps season and the event that gathers huge crowds and attracts interest of many across the world.
-From March 10–13, you can watch some of the finest jockeys and racehorses in the world displaying their talents during four days of extraordinary horse racing at Cheltenham festival.
+Cheltenham Festival is the culmination of the Jumps season and the event that gathers huge crowds and attracts the interest of many across the world.
+From March 10–13, you can watch some of the finest jockeys and racehorses in the world displaying their talents during four days of extraordinary horse racing at Cheltenham Festival.
 The event kicks off in two weeks, so it’s high time you get ready for the seasonal championships of the National Hunt racing calendar.
 Check out our Cheltenham betting tips that will help you stay ahead of the game and make the most out of your Cheltenham bets.

 Cheltenham betting tips: the old course and the new course